brandonAdame/Team-3-Twitter-Bot/Tutorial/Tutorial.md

 3. Turn on notifications by selecting the bell icon.
 This will notify you imeadiatly with our daily forecast tweet.

+4. DM the bot to recive a message for your local weather at the time you need it using the commands below.
+Also sign up for daily quotes and the word of the day or a reminder.

 ## Direct Message Commands

 General Commnads: